Skip to main content

 Rainfall exceeds 1,000 millimeters (40 inches) per year in the Pyrenean area, where some rains and thunderstorms can occur also in summer, it remains above 700 mm (27.5 in) in the Girona province, it hovers around 600 mm (23.5 in) on the coast of Barcelona and around 500 mm (20 in) on the coast of Tarragona, while it drops below 400 mm (16 in) in the central and southern inland areas (see Lleida), which are definitely arid.

 The amount of sunshine in Catalonia is good on the coast and in inland south-central areas, while cloud cover is more frequent in the Pyrenean and the Atlantic area.
-In Girona, the average ranges from 4 hours of sunshine per day in December to 9 hours in July (for a total of 2,300 hours per year), in Barcelona and Tarragona from 4.5 hours in December to 10 in July, in Tortosa from 5 hours in December to 10.5 in July.
+In Girona, the average ranges from 4 hours of sunshine per day in December to 9 hours in July (for a total of 2,300 hours per year), in Barcelona and Tarragona from 4.5 hours in December to 10 in July (for a total of 2,500 hours per year), in Tortosa from 5 hours in December to 10.5 in July.
 In Lleida, lying in the interior, there are more often fogs and low clouds in winter, so much so that there are only 3 hours of sunshine per day in December, while summer is sunny as well, with as many as 11.5 sunshine hours in July, for a total of 2,700 hours per year.

 The coasts